10 tips for a stellar CPG social post

 However, to achieve all this, you need stellar social media posts.
 Here’s how to create them…

 Tailor your post to the platform

 Get to know your platform before you post.
-Facebook is different to Twitter, Insta is different to TikTok.
+Facebook is different from Twitter, and Insta is different from TikTok.

 What do high-performing CPG social media posts look like on your platforms of choice?
 How many characters can you use?
 How do posts show up in a user’s feed?

 Also, take note of any differences within platforms.
 For example, if you’re posting to your Instagram feed you’ll want to use images of the highest quality.

 Post to Instagram Stories, however, and the bar is much lower – giving posts a “behind the scenes” quality.

 Tailor your post to a buyer persona